Search

 1. Establish a remote desktop session to the running instance (if you are reading this then you are likely already connected).
 Instructions for RDPing and for obtaining the uniquely generated administrator password for this instance are available on Amazon’s website.

-2. Once logged in to Windows, click on the EFT administrator shortcut locate on the desktop
+2. Once logged in to Windows, click on the EFT administrator shortcut locate on the desktop.

 3. When the administrator interface appears, you will be asked which server you want to administer.
 Select Local server and click OK or next.